DANCEcollaborative/RealModal/doc/document.md

 * **ip**: a string of the format `x.x.x.x`.
 The ip address of the server.
 Currently, only ipv4 addresses are supported.
 * **port**: two integer numbers named **upstream** and **downstream**.
 Available ports on the server to build communication.

+### Components
+Components are those attachable modules that are used to process multimodal data sent to server.
+Although they could be deployed only on one end, most components works in pair, i.e. a listener on the client and a corresponding processor on the server.
+Therefore, in the configuration file, the component properties are merged into one and will be shared by listeners and processors.
+#### Common Properties
+* **topic**: a string.
+Topic used as an identifier for the handler and the messenger to distinguish which component is processing the data.
+* **process_interval**: a float number.
+Minimum intervals allowed for each component to process the incoming data.
+This is designed to resolve the increasing latency issue due to the limit of network bandwidth.
+If the system is suffering this issue, try to increase this value. *(Or try to fix it using a better design of network transmission)*
+* **init_param**: a dictionary.
+Parameters used to do the initialization.
+These parameters will be passed to the `initialize()` method of the processors after they're created to do certain initialization steps.
+#### Component-specific Properties
+Currently, face recognition and Openpose don't require additional properties.
+##### Position
+* **backend**: a string in `{openpose, face_recognition}` (case insensitive).
+The backend module used to calculate the position information.
+Make sure the corresponding module is also activated.
+* **topic_to_psi**: a string.
+The ActiveMQ topic used to notify other modules of the position information.
+* **single_camera_distance**: a float number.
+The distance from the target to the camera used to calculate position when only one camera without the depth information is used.
+* **display_size**: a list containing two integers.
+The height and width (in pixel) of the window showing the layout of the room and people's position.
+* **display_margin**: the margin between the layout to the window's edges.
+* **room_corner**: a list containing several 3D points.
+Coordinates of room corners (in centimeter).
+Please list them clockwise or counterclockwise to avoid crossing lines.

+### Messengers (Client)
+Messengers are defined under the key `client`.
+Here, you can specify the messengers you are using in this project, and customize properties for them.
+The client will look up every key included under it from the global variable lists, create the corresponding messenger, and initialize it with the value as parameters.
+#### Forward Visualizer
+The ForwardVisualizer is built to forward the multimodal stream from other modules(PSI, etc.) via ActiveMQ to the server, while visualize the results of server processors in the client end.
+* **address**: address to communicate with the server.
+See [Address](#address) section.
+* **listeners**: components used.
+See [Components](#components) section.
+* **topic**: a string.
+The topic of the ActiveMQ used for the messenger to receive image from other modules.
+* **psi_image_format**: a string in `{raw, jpg}`.
+The format of image received from PSI.
+Using `.jpg` format can reduce the occupation of bandwidth much while may result in a slight loss of image quality.
+* **display_camera**: a list of strings.
+The cameras ids to display the processor results.
+#### Location Querier
+The LocationQuerier is built to query Kinect about the depth information for more accurate position estimation.
+* **topic_in**: a string.
+The topic of ActiveMQ used to receive the depth information from PSI.
+* **topic_out**: a string.
+The topic of ActiveMQ used to query PSI about the point of interest.
+#### Dialog Messenger
+*This module is not used in the demo and may need further debugging.
+It's designed to work like bazaar but can use other dialog agents including neural agents.*

+### Handler (Server)
+Handlers are defined under the key `server`.
+Here, you can specify the handler you are using to receive data from client and send results back.
+* **address**: address to listen and send data to the client.
+See [Address](#address) section.
+* **processors**: components used.
+See [Components](#components) section.
+* **recv_server**: a string.
+Name of the handler to receive data from the client.
+* **send_server**: a string.
+Name of the handler to send results back to the client.

+### Cameras
+The list of cameras in use and their properties are defined under the key `camera`.
+Every key in this dictionary is the id of a camera.

+All the points, vectors defined here are in the real-world coordinate system.
+(Unit: centimeter)
+* **type**: a string.
+The type of the camera.
+Currently only `webcam` is available.
+* **pos_camera**: a 3D point.
+The position of the camera.
+* **dir_camera**: a 3D point(representing a vector).
+The direction of the camera.
+You can measure it by calculating the difference between the real-world point of the image center and the position of the camera.
+* **dir_x**: a 3D point(representing a vector).
+The direction of the horizontal axis(x_axis). *Currently it should be set perpendicular to `dir_camera`.
+However, mathematically, as long as it's in the horizontal plane, it should work.*
+* **theta**: a float number.
+The vertical span angle of the camera.
+If not provided, it will be inferred from `phi` and `whratio`.
+* **phi**: a float number.
+The horizontal span angle of the camera.
+If not provided, it will be inferred from `theta` and `whratio`.
+* **whratio**: a float number.
+The aspect ratio of the image.
+If not provided, it will be inferred from `phi` and `theta`.